Last Updated on February 9, 2023 by Lori Geurin

 In a 2010 study, couples wrote in daily journals to track their personal relationship satisfaction.
 They wrote down small things they noticed about their partner that they were grateful for.

-The researchers noticed that when a person shared gratitude for something their partner did their relationship satisfaction went up.
+The researchers noticed that when people shared gratitude for something their partner did, their relationship satisfaction went up.
 And this happened for both partners.

 Between spouses, the experiences that people rated feeling most grateful for were “expressions of love and affection,” and “being listened to”; these were more gratifying than flowers or vacations.